charonn0/RB-libssh2/ReadMe.md

 ## Synopsis

 ***
-It is strongly recommended that you familiarize yourself with version [libssh2](https://www.libssh2.org/docs.html), as this project preserves the semantics of libssh2's API in an object-oriented, Xojo-flavored wrapper.
+It is strongly recommended that you familiarize yourself with [libssh2](https://www.libssh2.org/docs.html), as this project preserves the semantics of libssh2's API in an object-oriented, Xojo-flavored wrapper.

 For more thorough documentation of individual classes and methods refer to the [wiki](https://github.com/charonn0/RB-libssh2/wiki).